PO1.537 |

 SO1.426 |

 (L)Fostoria House.
-When Fostoria Glass Co. built
+When Fostoria Glass Co.

-was located where the McGurk Hotel was located at 62 Railroad
+which was located where the McGurk Hotel was located at 62 Railroad

 Street (Depot Street, now Mahoning Avenue).